Good Morning, Saugus!

 Let’s hear it!

 Got an idea, passing thought or gripe you would like to share with The Saugus Advocate?
 I’m always interested in your feedback.
-It’s been close to two and a half years since I began work at The Saugus Advocate.
+It’s been six and a half years since I began work at The Saugus Advocate.
 I’m always interested in hearing readers’ suggestions for possible stories or good candidates for “The Advocate Asks” interview of the week.
 Feel free to email me at firstname.lastname@example.org.

-Do you have some interesting views on an issue that you want express to the community?
+Do you have some interesting views on an issue that you want to express to the community?
 Submit your idea.
-If I like it, we can meet for a 15- to 20-minute interview at a local coffee shop.
-And I’ll buy the coffee.
+If I like it, we can meet for a 15- to 20-minute interview over a hot drink at a local coffee shop.
+And I’ll buy the coffee or tea.
+Or, if you prefer to continue practicing social distancing and be interviewed from the safety of your home on the phone or via email, I will provide that option to you as the nation recovers from the Coronavirus crisis.